Updated from its original posting: March 2, 2012

 One of my favorites used to be blaming “the system” – the system is rigged against me: the brokers are the only ones getting rich, robbing me on these bid/asked spreads, hunting all my stops, etc.

-When you blame an external situation, you are giving up control, and instead letting yourself be controlled by outside events.
+When you blame an external situation, you are giving up control, and instead of letting yourself be controlled by outside events.
 This converts you from a proactive trader into a reactive trader.
 Or a winner into a whiner.

 If you are reacting after the fact in the markets, you are then letting your emotions start to control you, instead of planning how you will react to any set of circumstances.